GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/demos/index.md

 {% endDetailsSummary %}
 {% Columns %}
 {% Column %}
-FedCM is a privacy-preserving approach to federated identity services (such as "Sign in with...") where users can log into sites without sharing their personal information with the identity service or the site.
+FedCM is a privacy-preserving approach to federated identity services where users can log into sites without sharing their personal information with the identity service or the site.
 This demo illustrates how it works.

 [Demo](https://fedcm-rp-demo.glitch.me)